LLL-Orleans/convert_wav2vec2_to_hf/README.md

 * `wav2vec2.encoder.pos_conv_embed.conv.weight_g` to `wav2vec2.encoder.pos_conv_embed.conv.parametrizations.weight.original0`
 * `wav2vec2.encoder.pos_conv_embed.conv.weight_v` to `wav2vec2.encoder.pos_conv_embed.conv.parametrizations.weight.original1`

 The current version of script should (not tested) also be able to correctly handle old `weight_g`/`weight_v`.
-Beware, conversion of finetuned model was not tested with the current version of the script.
+Beware, conversion of finetuned model was only tested with a Base model and not a Large architecture (as of 28/03/2025).

 2. `sampling_rate` and `do_normalize` are both extracted from the fairseq's original configuration (e.g. `cfg['task']['sample_rate']`) instead of being guessed.

-3. Create `preprocessor_config.json` which the original didn't do for pre-trained (i.e. non-finetuned models)
+3. Creates `preprocessor_config.json` which the original didn't do for pre-trained (i.e. non-finetuned) models

+4. The `test_loss` function [run_forward.py](run_forward.py) was corrected (didn't work for Fairseq before)